-- III.
-All School Board meetings shall be conducted in accordance with Robert's Rules of Order. - IV.
+III.
+All School Board meetings shall be conducted in accordance with Robert's Rules of Order.

+- IV.
 Any item to be placed on the agenda of a regular School Board meeting shall be submitted, in writing, to the Superintendent's office no later than four o'clock (4:00 p.m.), eight (8) working days prior to the meeting at which consideration is desired.
 This rule shall not preclude the right of any citizen to address the School Board; however, except for good cause as provided herein, the School Board shall not take action on any substantive proposal until such matter has been formally placed on the School Board agenda.
-Copies of the agenda for regular meeting shall be made available at least seven (7) days prior to the scheduled meeting date to the public or other parties who have expressed a desire for such copy of the agenda.
-Copies of the agenda for regular meeting date to the public or other parties who have expressed a desire for such copy of the agenda.
+Copies of the agenda for regular meetings shall be made available at least seven (7) days prior to the scheduled meeting date to the public or other parties who have expressed a desire for such copy of the agenda.
 Copies of the agenda for a special meeting shall be prepared at least forty-eight (48) hours prior to such meeting. - A. Any person or group desiring to be placed on the agenda shall file with the Superintendent, by twelve o'clock (12:00) noon at least eleven (11) days prior to a meeting, a request to be placed thereon.
 Such request shall contain the following information: - 1.
 The name and address of the person making the request. - 2.
 The organization or group, if any, represented. - 3.
 Content of the information to be presented if written material is to be passed out, a copy of such material shall accompany the request. - 4.
 An estimate of the time necessary for such a discussion. - 5.
 Specific action desired of the Board. - 6.
 Any charges to be made against an individual shall be in affidavit form.
 If any information is to be presented that is in the form of a statement or charges that might be considered derogatory or of a serious nature, such shall be presented in writing and shall specifically state the charges in the form of an affidavit.